Enterprise software development - mobile application, web, and backend

 Good information architecture helps people to understand their surroundings and find what they are looking for.
 Practicing information architecture includes facilitating the people and organizations to consider their structures and language thoughtfully.

 The wireframe is treated as part of the project documentation.
 Since it is a static representation of the final project, it is often attached to information that can either take the form of short notes or be a detailed technical document.
 Wireframes can also be used for fast communication between individual team members.
 Additionally, they allow for quick feedback gathering.
-Actually, more often than not, it is a good idea to actually start with low-fi wireframe design in order to make some strategic decisions on the project outlook at the very early stage.
+Actually, commonly it is a great strategy to start with low-fi wireframe design in order to make some strategic decisions on the project outlook at the very early stage.
 You can read more about it in our post.

 Style guides take extra time to develop, but they have numerous beneficial factors, e.g.: